githubnext/gpt4-with-calc/docs/report.md

 With numeric calculation equipping:

 1. **GPT-4**: Question ➡️ Numeric calculation code
-2. **Numeric calculation Evaluator**: Numeric calculation code ➡️ Numeric calculation answers
+2. **Evaluator**: Numeric calculation code ➡️ Numeric calculation answers
 3. **GPT-4**: Question + Numeric calculation code + Numeric calculation answers ➡️ Answer

 We call this "equipping" GPT-4 with numeric calculation.
 GPT-4 has a new tool in the box, and it turns out it loves to use it.